Compass-All/SCRUTINIZER/docs/client.md

 //breakpoint
 sc_user_client -m -e 0x2 -a 0x6000800 -s 2048 -b 0x62d462c

-#run a TA to exectue the TrustZone system, then a trap will be hitted.
+#run a TA to exectue the TrustZone system, then a trap handler will be invoked.
 tee-supplicant -d
 /root/optee_example_hello_world